camunda/camunda-docs/docs/apis-clients/operate-api/index.md

 }
 ```
 ## Change objects
-Some objects can be changed eg. deleted.
-The endpoint is the same as getting the object but with HTTP DELETE instead of HTTP GET.
+Some objects can be changed e.g. deleted.
+The endpoint is the same as getting the object but with HTTP `DELETE` instead of HTTP `GET`.
-The response is `ChangeStatus` object which describes what happened and how many objects were changed.
+The response is a `ChangeStatus` object which describes what happened and how many objects were changed.

 ### Example
 Delete the data for process instance (and all dependant data) with key `2251799813699213`: